krzysztofzuraw/blog/src/til/2022-01-01-font-smoothing.md

 ---
-title: Font smoothing after Big Sur
+title: How to enable font smoothing after Big Sur
 date: 2022-01-01
-permalink: 'blog/2022/font-smoothing/index.html'
 ---

 1. Disable font smoothing (default value is 2) in terminal